 In Batman’s 80-Year History, These Are His Best Comic Book Adventures To Read Right Now

-Batman, along with Spider-Man and Superman, is one of the most iconic comic book characters of all time.
-Gotham’s Dark Knight is among the most beloved characters in fiction with his balance of optimism and darkness.
-Not to mention, he has some of the most recognizable villains in the history of comics!
+Batman is easily one of the most iconic comic book characters of all time, and for good reason.
+He’s earned his place in pop culture with his balance of optimism and darkness.
+Not to mention, he has some of the most recognizable villains in all of comics!

-Here are Batman’s 10 best, and most essential graphic novels for those wanting to dive into his 80-year history before the release of The Batman, starring Robert Pattinson.
+These are the 10 best, most essential Batman graphic novels for those who want to dive into his 80-year history.
+It’ll be good to brush up before the release of The Batman, starring Robert Pattinson.

 10. Ten Nights of the Beast